mausmi00/PalGPT/README.md

 ## PalGPT

-Introducing PalGPT, a sophisticated messaging platform that elevates the art of conversation.
-With PalGPT, you have the freedom to explore a world of personalized AI agents tailored to your preferences.
-Craft your own AI companions or engage in insightful dialogues with renowned personalities such as Mark Zuckerberg, Bill Gates, Jeon Jungkook, and beloved anime characters like Shoyo Hinata.
-Experience captivating and dynamic exchanges as these distinctive agents bring their expertise and personalities to life.
-PalGPT invites you to embark on a journey where AI-driven conversations unfold.

-PalGPT is built using an impressive stack of technologies. **Next.js**, **React**, and **Tailwind** combine to provide a seamless and intuitive user experience. **Prisma** and **MongoDB** ensure efficient data storage and management, while **NextAuth** integration offers secure authentication and smooth onboarding.
-Powered by **Pusher**, PalGPT enables real-time communication and dynamic updates.
-Within the framework, **Langchain** leverages the power of **GPT-3** to deliver intelligent and engaging conversations.
+Welcome to PalGPT, a messaging platform built using Next.js, React and Tailwind CSS.
+This app allows you to have real time conversations with your friends just like messenger or whatsapp.

+But that's not all!
+PalGPT offers a unique twist by allowing you to chat with pre-existing agents such as Mark Zuckerberg, Bill Gates, Socrates, Jeon Jungkook, and more.
+Alternatively, unleash your creativity by creating your very own custom AI agent—just provide a prompt!

+Under the hood, PalGPT implements robust data management and secure authentication through Prisma, MongoDB, and NextAuth.
+Real-time communication is seamlessly integrated using Pusher, while Langcahin and GPT-3 allow us to have intelligent and engaging conversations!

+Here are the credentials for a test user

+Email: testuser@gmail.com
+Password: Testuser

+Have fun!

 [https://palgpt.vercel.app/](https://palgpt.vercel.app/)